UCL-INGI/java-short-definition-exercise/how_to_write_an_exercise.md

 This will build a try catch block where only when you throw the appropriate Exception will succeed.
 If you did not throw anything or another Exception, the test will fail.

+- "hidden" : true/false - (optional) If the test should be in the class or not.
+This is useful if you want to hide some tests from the students and give an incomplete test class.